AnthonyT-45/AnthonyT-45/README.md

 ## Hi there, I'm Anthony Therrien👋

 ### About Me
+Currently a Software Developer contractor working at AbbVie.
-I am a recent graduate from the University of North Carolina at Charlotte with a Bachelor's degree in Computer Science, concentrating in Game Design.
-I'm passionate about creating games and also learning more about other general topics in Computer Science.
+I am also a graduate from the University of North Carolina at Charlotte with a Bachelor's degree in Computer Science, concentrating in Game Design.
+I'm passionate about game and web/mobile app development and also learning more about other general topics in Computer Science.

 ### Skills
 - **Game Development:** Proficient within Unity and GameMaker for game development.
-- **Scripting:** Developer for a GTAV Fivem RP Server, involving Lua scripting.
+- **Scripting:** Previously was developer for a GTAV Fivem RP Server, involving Lua scripting.
-- **Web Development:** Experience with front-end development, created my own website portfolio using HTML, CSS, JS, and Bootstrap.
+- **Web Development:** Experience with front-end development, currently creating a Next.js React web app for my portfolio
 - **Machine Learning:** Familarity with using Python and Python related frameworks focused on machine learning.

-### Projects
-- **Portfolio:** A website containing information about me and the projects worked on.
-- **Task Scheduler:** A console-based application where you can manage and schedule tasks that you need to complete.
-- **Dungeon Tactics:** A 2D, grid game where you fight through waves of enemies strategically.
-- **Abyss:** A 2D, platformer game where you traverse through obstacles while fighting enemies.
-- **Cutelandia Corrupted:** A 2D, top-down action game about (aggressively) caring for animals.

 ### Currently Working On
 - Rats! - A 2D Unity Game that is under development (planning on releasing on Steam)
+- Stratbus Games - A Next.js React web app that will contain mini games for users to play.

 ### Currently Learning
-- Data Structures and Algorithms (Leetcode/Hackerrank)
 - Pixel Art / Animations for Unity 2D
+- System Design

 ### Contact Me
 - **Email:** [anthonyt4554@gmail.com](mailto:anthonyt4554@gmail.com)